nghfp9wa7bzq/ffhwacc/README.md

 Using gartsize=2048 seem to make Firefox snappy, but a game I play freezes after a few hours.
 Not sure if gartsize only takes a chunk of memory without making it unavailable for other software and hence memory gets corrupted or there is an issue with the game itself.

+2025.02.17 Update:
+Using gartsize=1024 seem to be good enough.
+Video playback is not 100%, but I also don't get game crashes.

 ### Sources
 [archlinux wiki Hardware video acceleration](https://wiki.archlinux.org/title/Hardware_video_acceleration)
 [archlinux wiki Hardware video acceleration Firefox](https://wiki.archlinux.org/title/Firefox#Hardware_video_acceleration)